PRIDE Model of Practice

 - Strengthening informed decisions regarding a prospective resource family’s ability, resources, and willingness to be team members in child protection and trauma informed care of children

-The new generation of FosterPRIDE/AdoptPRIDE is organized into the following five group in-person sessions and four online clusters of courses:
+The in-person/online edition of FosterPRIDE/AdoptPRIDE is organized into the following five group in-person sessions and four online clusters of courses:

 Sessions, Clusters and Location